arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 Modern tools like [Dada2](https://dx.doi.org/10.1038/nmeth.3869), [Deblur](https://dx.doi.org/10.1128/mSystems.00191-16), and [UNOISE2](https://doi.org/10.1101/081257) aim to identify these exact sequences by using statistical error correction models, taking an information theoretic approach and applying a heuristic.
 This is a major improvement over older methods like OTU picking, where sequences were grouped based on a similarity threshold.
 ASVs (Amplicon Sequence Variants) provide higher resolution, greater reproducibility, and better biological accuracy.

-For the next step you can select either the Dada2 method or the Deblur method.
 Sequence variant selection is the slowest step in the tutorial.

-### Option 1: Dada2 (Slower)
+### Dada2

 >```bash
 > time qiime dada2 denoise-paired \